gvwilson/sdxjs/module-loader/index.md

 ::: continue
 When we run it,
-the value that was assigned to the local variable `publicValue` inside the function still exists but is only reachable through the structure that we returned, while the value we assigned to `privateValue` is gone:
+the value that was assigned to the parameter `suffix` still exists but can only be reached by the inner function:
 :::

-<%- include('/inc/file.html', {file: 'manual-namespacing.js'}) %>
+<%- include('/inc/file.html', {file: 'manual-namespacing.out'}) %>

 We could require every module to define a setup function like this for users to call, but thanks to `eval` we can wrap the file's contents in a function and call it automatically.